hughmancoder/connect-4-project-matlab/readme.md

 -input must be between number 1-7.
 Failing to input a number between these values will result in an error, and your turn will be skipped.

-<p> Though I'd share my code with the world on github in case anyone else is interested. </p>
+<p> Thought I'd share my code with the world on github in case anyone else is interested. </p>